thi-ng/umbrella/README.md

 - have detailed, individual README files w/ small usage examples
 - are versioned independently
-- distributed in ES6 syntax and multiple format (ESM, CommonJS, UMD) with TypeScript typings & changelogs
+- distributed in ES6 syntax and multiple formats (ESM, CommonJS, UMD) with TypeScript typings & changelogs
 - highly modular with largely only a few closely related functions or single function / class per file to help w/ tree shaking
 - provide re-exports of all their publics for full library imports
 - have either none or only @thi.ng internal runtime dependencies
 - have been used in production
-- declare public interfaces, enums & types in an `src/api.ts` file (larger packages only)
+- declare public interfaces, enums & types in an `api.ts` and/or
+  `constants.ts` file (larger packages only)
-- auto-generated online documentation at [docs.thi.ng](http://docs.thi.ng)
+- have auto-generated online documentation at [docs.thi.ng](http://docs.thi.ng)
 - licensed under Apache Software License 2.0

 ## Examples